phe2i/OroTsukuIndex/README.md

 Where possible, original sources and relevant references are recorded alongside the archived information.

 Some of the collected information is also available in this [Google Document](https://docs.google.com/document/d/1HqaYiDbOqpp6UyVHBzZM5eC6ugqhWbtIgfyjqP4Un2U/preview?tab=t.0).

+## About Rigging

+Only a small portion of the models in this archive are rigged.

+The main purpose of storing these models here is to preserve the closest available version of the original model, rather than to provide fully rigged or ready-to-use models.

+If you would like to continue working on the models, you are welcome to continue rigging or improving them from the versions provided here.

 ---